-Consolidated

-2022 2021
+Consolidat ed

-\$'000 \$'000
+Current 2022 \$'000 2021 \$'000

-Current

 Trade receivables 27,837 22,567

-Less: Allowance for expected credit losses (654) -
+Less: Allowance for expected credit losses (654)

 27,183 22,567

 Other receivables 257 274

-27,440 22,841
+27,440 22.841

 The carrying value of trade receivables approximates their fair value due to the short-term nature of receivables.

 The provision matrix for expected credit losses is initially based on the Group's historical observed default rates.
 The Group will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
 For instance, if forecast economic conditions are expected to deteriorate over the next year which can lead to an increased number of defaults in the manufacturing sector, the historical default rates are adjusted.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.